jimbozhang/xares/README.md

 ## Add your own task

 To add a new task, refer to existing task implementations for guidance.
-Essentially, create a task class that inherits from `AudioTaskBase` and implements the `make_audio_tar` method tailored to your chosen dataset, handling data download, preprocessing, and packaging into the required format.
+Essentially, create a task class that inherits from `TaskBase` and implements the `make_audio_tar` method tailored to your chosen dataset, handling data download, preprocessing, and packaging into the required format.